Welcome to the machine

 That’s the thing you have to understand now, optimisation is key.
 With the difficulties that now exist, optimising your content is key.

-Seo and smo services are more critical than ever now.
+SEO (Search Engine Optimisation) and SMO (Social Media Optimisation) services are more critical than ever now.

-With the benefits of SMO this has of course brought about many changes.
-The old days of writing short blog pieces are now perhaps entering into their sunset days as marketers discover that long form pieces, of up to 2,000 or even 3,000 words can vastly improve the SEO ranking of a piece simply by the fact you can cram as many keywords as you can into it.
+The old days of writing short blog pieces frequently “because Google likes fresh content” are now entering into sunset days.
+Marketers are discovering that long-form pieces, of up to 2,000 or even 3,000 words can vastly improve the SEO rankings.

-CRO (conservation rate optimization) is even more necessary than ever as you’ll look to turn your audience more and more towards your site.
-Which brings us onto the next most impetrative thing you need to understand in this day and age:
+CRO (conversion rate optimization) is even more necessary than ever as you’ll look to turn your audience more and more towards your site.
+Which brings us to the next most imperative thing you need to understand in this day and age:

 Numbers don’t mean anything

-No seriously numbers don’t mean anything.
-No one is going to see the numbers they got pre-algorithm days and fretting over such figures will at best lead to stagnation and at worst hair loss.
+No one is going to see the numbers they got pre-algorithm days and fretting over such figures will at best lead to stagnation, hair loss.
 Instead, marketers are going to have to return back to their roots, their community.

 Yes before the importance of terms like “reach” and “leads” took over each company nurtured and grew their own special community of audiences.
 Going back to that community building is imperative now.

-Do focus instead on your mailing list, grow it to around 500-1000 and through that begin nurturing them and turning them into promoters by sending them high-quality content which addresses their paint points.
+Do focus instead on your mailing list, grow it to around 500-1000 and through that begin nurturing them and turning them into promoters by sending them high-quality content which addresses their pain points.

 That’s one thing you have to understand if you want to “beat” the algorithms, they won’t penalise your audiences for promoting you.
 So do whatever you can to turn them into promoters and let them spread the good (and free news) of your business across the internet.